under-the-oaks/ColdCase-Documentation/Organization/bestPractices.md

 ## Working on an issue

 ### Feature branch
-If the issue requires changes to the repository you create a new branch for the issue, called feature branch.
+If the issue requires changes to the repository you create a new branch for the issue.
+Such a branch is called a feature branch.

 This can be done from the issue:

 ![alt text](image-2.png)

+#### Naming convention for feature branch

+Feature branch name as follows "[Repository#issue-nr] issue title".
+Bsp.: [D#9] update feature branch naming convention

+The Repository is abbreviated with:
+- 'S' for ColdCase-Server
+- 'C' for ColdCase-Client
+- 'D' for ColdCase-Documentation

+This done so branches can be deterministically assigned one issue across all repositorys.

 ---
 ### Coding best practices